 Chloe also identified that Betty’s healthcare needs were such that she should be assessed by the NHS for fully funded care.
 Chloe attended the NHS Continuing Healthcare assessment on the Deputy’s behalf to put forward relevant points about the true extent of Betty’s healthcare needs to the Nurse Assessor.
 As a result, Betty was granted NHS Continuing Healthcare which meant that her care at home package was fully funded by the NHS.
 Chloe provided the Deputy with advice on the Personal Health Budget awarded by the Continuing Healthcare team so that he could pay the Care Agency using the Personal Health Budget, thus preserving Betty’s own finances.

-If you are a Professional Deputy or Attorney and require advice and assistance on any community care law matter, we can help.
+If you are a Professional Deputy or Attorney and require advice and assistance on any Community Care Law matter, we can help.
+Contact us today on 01273 609911, or email firstname.lastname@example.org to find out more.